-The control pool contains one or more servers.
+The control pool is made up of one or more machines.
 These host:

 - Scheduling service—runs periodic tasks at set intervals.

 - Database service—provides permanent storage of LGTM data.

 - File storage service—provides storage of frequently accessed data.
 This gives immediate access to repositories in LGTM format, recent build/analysis log files, unprocessed job results, and the latest snapshot for each project (used by the query console).

 - Message queue service—manages work.
 The associated job dealer ensures that build/analysis jobs are processed by a suitable worker.